Today’s question is from Joe Shasky:

-The bunkering on the short-par-4 4th at Monterey Pines
+The well-maintained bunkers on the short-par-4 4th at Monterey Pines

-“What I think would surprise many golfers is that there are definitely courses that spend as much—or even more—per square foot on bunkers as they do on greens,” George Waters told me.
-Waters is Manager of Green Section Education for the USGA and wrote Sand and Golf: How Terrain Shapes the Game.
+“What I think would surprise many golfers is that there are definitely courses that spend as much—or even more—per square foot on bunkers as they do on greens,” George Waters tells me.
+Waters is the Manager of Green Section Education for the USGA and wrote Sand and Golf: How Terrain Shapes the Game.
 “And it’s golfer expectations that drive that spending.”

-Just as pressing as financial issues, according to Waters, are opportunity costs.
+Just as pressing as the financial issues, according to Waters, are the opportunity costs.
 The more time greenkeepers devote to bunker maintenance, the less they have for other tasks.

-“The list is basically endless,” Waters said.
+“The list is basically endless,” Waters says.
 “For lower- and mid-budget courses, the extra time can make a big difference in improving conditions on greens, approaches, and fairways.
 That could be more time spent hand watering, more time making irrigation repairs, more time nursing weak areas back to health.”

 Higher-end courses, too—the ones with the basics already dialed in—could benefit from simplifying bunker maintenance.
-“There’s still no end to the detail and project work that can be done,” Waters explained.
+“There’s still no end to the detail and project work that can be done,” Waters explains.
 “Managing weeds in native areas, improving drainage, and pruning trees are just a few examples.
 The list goes on and on.”

 But these opportunities will remain hypothetical unless golfers’ attitudes shift.
-Fortunately, some courses are in a better position than others to challenge rather than cater to expectations.
+Fortunately, some courses are in a better position than others to challenge expectations rather than cater to them.

 Pine Valley and Friar’s Head don’t keep rakes in their bunkers.
 Yes, this policy is more workable at private clubs that get limited play, but it sets a healthy example.
 If inconsistent sand is good enough for two of the greatest courses in the world, why shouldn’t it be good enough anywhere?

 Perhaps more influential, however, will be public courses experimenting with bunkering alternatives.
 Bill Coore and Ben Crenshaw’s much-anticipated Sheep Ranch, set for a June 2020 opening, has grass bunkers—or what I suspect will evolve into thatchy, sandy scrapes.
 They will require minimal upkeep.